-The pricing on subprime mortgages can vary by mortgage type (see below), but all subprime mortgages have some attributes in common:
+Pricing on subprime mortgages can vary by mortgage type (see below), but nearly all subprime mortgages share these attributes:

-- High closing costs.
-Lenders offset the risk of lending to borrowers with subpar credit by collecting high processing fees upfront.
-Origination fees on conventional mortgages typically fall between 0.5% and 1% of the total loan amount, but may be a percentage point higher on subprime loans.
+- High closing costs: Lenders offset some of the risk of lending to subprime borrowers by collecting high fees upfront.
+Origination fees may be more than 1 percentage point higher on subprime loans than on conventional loans.

-- High interest.
-Rates on subprime mortgages are typically several percentage points higher than those on conventional mortgages—a difference that can cost you tens of thousands of dollars over the lifetime of the loan.
+- High interest: Rates on subprime mortgages are typically several percentage points higher than what's available with conventional mortgages.

 Types of Subprime Mortgages

-Interest-only mortgages: With an interest-only mortgage, the borrower has the option, during the initial part of the repayment period—typically five to seven years—to pay only the interest due on the loan (without paying back principal).
-At the end of this intro period, the borrower can renew the loan or refinance and begin paying down principal.
+With an interest-only mortgage, you have the option during the first five to seven years of the loan to pay only interest due on the loan (no principal).
+At the end of this introductory period, you can renew the loan or refinance, but you must begin paying down principal.

-The main downside to a subprime mortgage is its high cost.
+- High interest rates: The main downside to a subprime mortgage is its high cost in interest.
 The higher interest rates and fees that accompany a subprime mortgage can significantly increase the amount you'll pay for your home over the life of the loan.

-By adding additional payments and stretching out the duration of the loan, extended-term mortgages can amplify the effects of those high interest rates.
-And adjustable-rate mortgages, with their regular recalculation of your mortgage interest rate, can make it difficult to predict and plan your household spending from one year to the next.
+- Paying more, for longer: By adding additional payments and stretching out the duration of the loan, extended-term mortgages can amplify the effects of those high interest rates.

 Should You Get a Subprime Mortgage?